 An effective selection of peacock bass lures includes a wide variety of top-water and subsurface lures.
 Although many have a long history of successful use for black bass, striper and musky, they are often used in a very different manner when used for peacock bass.
 Many also require an upgrade to the hooks and split rings to ensure their survival during a peacock bass' onslaught.

 Propeller Types - Probably the most famous peacock bass lure is the now defunct Luhr Jensen "Woodchopper".
 Although no longer being manufactured, it and its numerous second-generation offspring, such as Rip-Rollers and Poe's prop baits bear a well deserved reputation.
 Guides love them, fisherman depend on them and peacocks absolutely smash them.
 Propeller lures create a roostertail behind them as the angler rips them rhythmically through the water.
-Typically, the lures perform best when ripped rapidly ahead for two feet or so by a downward sweep of the rod tip and then promptly ripped again when the angler cranks up the resultant slack.
-The surface disturbance created is reminiscent of fleeing baitfish and feeding peacocks.
+Typically, the lures perform best when ripped rapidly ahead for a foot or two by a downward sweep of the rod tip and then promptly ripped again when the angler cranks up the resultant slack.
+The surface disturbance created is reminiscent of fleeing baitfish for feeding peacocks.
 For one of the most competitive creatures in the water, this must sound like a dinner bell.
 It certainly attracts peacocks and stimulates violent strikes.
-The "Woodchopper" works beautifully with a medium-heavy baitcaster.
+This same lure is an irritant to displaying, nest building and fry guarding peacocks, eliciting the most violent of all strikes.
+The "Woodchopper" type lures work beautifully with a medium-heavy baitcaster.

 The lures described above range from 5-1/2 to 7-1/2 inches, and up to 2 oz. sizes.
 If you're fishing for big peacocks in Brazil, the bigger sizes (6-½ or 7-½ inches) are the sizes you need.
 Cichla temensis are caught well into the twenty pound class.
 These huge fish are most effectively caught on the large size lures.
 Smaller versions of these lures are also available and can be effective for the smaller species (Cichla orinocencis or butterfly peacocks and Cichla monoculus or papoca).
 Although either size can catch any size fish, be careful not to stock up on smaller versions if your target is really trophy size Cichla temensis.
 Smaller lures come with smaller hooks in proportion to their smaller size and don't lend themselves readily to a hook upgrade.
 They are generally perfectly balanced from the factory and larger hooks tend to cause them to ride lower in the water and diminish their performance.
 Although the factory hooks are reasonably strong, their smaller gap makes a solid hookset more difficult in the peacock's bony mouth and the finer wire enables the hooks to rip out more readily when caught in the fleshier parts of the mouth.
 Use a lighter drag setting to offset this difficulty but be prepared to lose some of the big fish that this lure attracts.You'll wind up spending a lot of time with smaller fish instead of "trophy peacocks".
 Although small lures can often catch big fish, statistically, the old adage "big lures catch big fish" holds true much more often for this type of surface lure.